AbdulMoeezBaig/Linux/README.md

 %sudo -> its a group and if ur in the group, u dont have to enter password (unsecure dangerous etc)
 thanos ALL = ALL (allows user thanos to do everything)
 thanos ALL = /sbin/useradd
+CTRL + X -> go out of file, save while doing so
+sudo su - thanos
+sudo userdel thor
+sudo userdel ... -> deletes user
+sudo groupadd infinitygauntlet -> adds a group to etc/group
+every user created also has a group created with it
+this group can be added to sudoers file  (all of them gain powers)
+To add a group to sudo -> sudo visudo -> under sudo write ->  %infinitygauntlet ALL = NOPASSWD:ALL
+sudo usermod -G -> adds user to group but removes all other groups so can do -> sudo usermod -aG  infinitygaultet ironman
+sudo gpasswd -d thanos infinitygauntlet -> removes thanos from the group
+sudo groupdel -> delete group infinitygauntlet

+## Video 5
+Linux package management -> installing stuff
+dpkg apt -> 2 types of packages
+dpkg -> low level package manager  (install ,remove)
+Installing discord: Go to discord.com, download for linux, save the .deb file, cd to download directory, (.deb = Debian base, executable for parrot)
+dpkg -i discord121312.deb -> way to install package but yields error
+sudo dpkg -i discord.deb -> should work but errors / problems
+discord depends on other packages which come in error so they must be installed ourselves
+apt is better, does not do this... advanced package tool (apt)
+sudo apt update  (apt updates itself with list of all packages)
+sudo apt install pidgin  (pidgin is the package name) but might not get installed if there is an already broken installation
+the broken installation has an apt command in it to fix it
+apt itself installs the missing packages as well
+apt -> high level package manager
+dpkg -> requires us to download the deb file, apt does not need that
+apt -> relies on repo (needs only package name)
+sudo apt  edit-sources -> choose editor -> shows the repo's being used to update the apt list
+if ^ does not yield the sources, as in the case of using parrot, go to the mentioned address by using ->  sudo nano [address]
+these tools might have an alternative way to install a package if its not available in the repo
+sudo apt -h -> tells  switches u can use
+sudo apt list -> lists all the available packages
+apt list --installed -> shows what your system is installed with  or -> apt list --installed | grep ^nmap -> shows if nmap is installed
+sudo apt show nmap  -> tells what nmap is, or another package
+sudo apt search nmap -> searches for nmap through a bunch of packages
+sudo apt remove pidgin -> removes pidgin package  (does not remove user data)
+sudo apt purge pidgin -> removes everything about pidgin
+sudo apt list --installed | grep  ^pidgin -> now shows nothing cz pidgin is purged
+sudo apt upgrade  -> update packages that u have
+sudo apt update && sudo apt upgrade  --> check the repository and upgrade everything
+sudo apt update && sudo apt full-upgrade -> removes previously installed applications / packages required for upgrades (i.e. old version of things)
+dpkg -l -> lists, can also search and so
+aptitute -> apt on steriods , high level,
+sudo aptitude  -> u get an iterative GUI in CUI
+aptitude -> high level package manager
+snap / snapd -> more like a store, works like apt, apps get added to snap store and become readily available
+apt install snapd -> snapd is a package manager, apt installs snapd
+sudo snap install --classic code -> installs vscode
+code -> opens VS code
+python's own package manager -> pip  (pip install)
+ruby's package manager -> rubygems  (gem install)
+sudo apt install git -> installs git
+git clone [directory URL link]
+pip 3 -> used for python3
+pip3 install -r requirements.txt -> installs the requirements listed in the python script that you downloaded
+python3 [script name] -h -> gives help about what switches to use

+## Video 6